clux/rust-meetup-london/source/slides.md

 notes:
 - always pin your deps (otherwise why even lockfile)
 - dont apk upgrade (3.9 tag updates should receive security upgrades)
-- ca-certs if you need ssl/rusttls (if you have a service mesh, you might not)
+- ca-certs if you need tls (if you have a service mesh, you might not)
-- but might need to install anyway for non-http conn (ssl postgres -> psql with --with-openssl)
-- import certs from aws to use secure ssl rds
-- rest is just like scratch
+- rest is just like scratch, copy prebuilt static binary
-- static compilation so (libc + ssl + psql linked into entrypoint)
 - designed for one binary per container (otherwise you duplicate C deps within container)

 ---